CaioMGA/foo-fansite-v2/content/lyrics/2025-Loitering.md

 Stay ih school (spikes... those spikes on his shoulder of his jacket)

-I don't know... excep for that one
+I don't know... except for that one

 &nbsp;